 Born and raised in Bordeaux, I spent several years living in the Middle East and Nepal before moving to Jersey ten years ago for my husband’s work.
 What was meant to be a short chapter quickly became home, as we fell in love with the coastline, the green lanes, and, most of all, the incredible warmth of the community and friendships here.

 I originally trained as a journalist, as I’ve always had a strong curiosity for people’s stories.
 During COVID, I felt I wanted to work more directly with people and retrained as a counsellor.
-Today, I work mainly with Dementia Jersey and Tiny Seeds, supporting individuals and families through vulnerable moments in their lives.
+Today, I work mainly with Dementia Jersey and as an independent counsellor in private practice providing support in partnership with Tiny Seeds, supporting individuals and families through vulnerable moments in their lives.

 Alongside my counselling work, I am a proud Ambassador for Jersey Hospice and a keen walker and gardener.